ellisjoe611/ellisjoe611/README.md

 Developer who enjoys coffee in the morning ☕, deep-dives into logics during daytime 🔥, and prepares better tomorrow at night 🌙

-I started my career as full-stack web developer for enterprise services.<br/>
+I started my career as web developer for ERP, and now working as backend developer for AI data.<br/>
-Currently as Pythonista 🐍, I'm a backend developer mainly with **Python web frameworks** like Django & FastAPI.<br/>
+Currently as Pythonista 🐍, my main tech is **Python web frameworks** like Django & FastAPI.<br/>
-Any other languages like JavaScript 📜 and Kotlin(Java) ☕ are also my favorite!
+And I also have experience with JavaScript 📜 and Java ☕!

 My personal interests are... 👀
-* Backend lower latency ⏱️ with optimization & caching
+* Backend lower latency ⏳ with optimization & caching
+* Background tasks ⏱️ like Celery
+* Data processing 🗂️
 * AI-related techs (ex.
-AI Prompting 🤔, RAG 🤔)
+Prompting 🤔, AI Agent 🤔)
-* Infra management